-Manchester City v Red Star Belgrade
+Man City missing quartet for Red Star Belgrade match

 Defender Stones has not played since the Community Shield, while midfielder Grealish suffered a knock before the international break.

-Kovacic was injured while on Croatia duty, while De Bruyne is out long-term.
+Kovacic was injured while on Croatia duty, while De Bruyne is out long term.

 City beat Inter Milan 1-0 in Istanbul in last season's final.